Achieving Medicaid Eligibility

 A married or non-married person residing in a nursing home is permitted to keep only $50 per month of his or her monthly income as a personal needs allowance.

-Where one spouse is in a nursing home, the community spouse has a maximum resource allowance of one-half of the couple’s assets up to $128,640.
-The minimum allowance is $74,820, or the couple’s total assets, whichever is less.
+Where one spouse is in a nursing home, the community spouse has a maximum resource allowance of one-half of the couple’s assets up to the Community Spouse Resource Allowance ("CSRA"), shown below.
+The minimum allowance is the lower figure shown below, or the couple’s total assets, whichever is less.

-The community spouse of someone in a nursing home is entitled to retain up to $3,216 of the couple's monthly income without being required to make a contribution towards the cost of the nursing home.
+The community spouse of someone in a nursing home is entitled to retain up to a specified amount of the couple's combined monthly income without being required to make a contribution towards the cost of the nursing home.
+Again, the current level is shown in the chart.
 This has a real mouthful of a name: the "Minimum Monthly Maintenance Needs Allowance" (MMMNA).
 If the community spouse’s monthly income exceeds that amount, he or she will be required to contribute 25% of the excess.

 Again, don’t be scared away by these numbers.
 With intelligent planning and a good Elder Law attorney, almost anyone can qualify for Medicaid.
 Click to Find Your Situation in the header, and discover some of the strategies that might be available to help you.